parisepigenetics/RASflow_EDC/README.md

 ---

 ### Trimming
-If you put `TRIMMED: no`, there will be no trimming and the original fastq sequences will be mapped.
+If you put `TRIMMED: no`, there will be no trimming and the original FASTQ sequences will be mapped.

 If you put `TRIMMED: yes`, [Trim Galore](https://github.com/FelixKrueger/TrimGalore/blob/master/Docs/Trim_Galore_User_Guide.md) will remove low quality and very short reads, and cut the adapters.
 If you also want to remove a fixed number of bases in 5' or 3', you have to configure it.
 For instance if you want to remove the first 10 bases of reads of 101 bases: